hhzl/Cuis-Add-Ons/UnicodeNotes.md

 which are the UTF8 bytes.
 Again here in this UnicodeNotes.md file this appears correctly whereas in the Cuis image it does not.

-Note: #utf8ToISO8859s15 is only used by the clipboard.

 ### Test with ISO8859-15 text file